 There are no additional course or program fees, however, textbooks are purchased separately and are not included in tuition.
-As this is an online program, you will pay no segregated fees—fees in addition to tuition that cover the costs of student-organized activities, facility maintenance, and operations.
+As this is an online program, you will not pay segregated fees—fees in addition to tuition that cover the costs of student-organized activities, facility maintenance, and operations.
 Also you will not be charged a technology fee as part of this program.
 If software or special technology is required in one of your courses it will be provided to you and is included in your tuition.

 Financial aid may be available to you and is awarded by your home campus (see below for an explanation of “home” campus).
 Please check with your home campus regarding minimum credits required to qualify for financial aid as a full- or part-time student.
 Contact your home campus financial aid office for details: